FluBBaOfWard/WasabiDS/README.md

 ## Controls:
-	Start is mapped to WS Start.
+	Start is mapped to SV Start.
-	Select is mapped to WS Sound.
+	Select is mapped to SV Select.
-	In horizontal games the d-pad is mapped to WS X1-X4.
-A & B buttons are mapped to WS A & B.
+	The d-pad is mapped to SV d-pad.
+	 A & B buttons are mapped to SV A & B.
-	Holding L maps the dpad to WS Y1-Y4.

-	In vertical games the d-pad is mapped to WS Y1-Y4.
-A, B, X & Y are mapped to WS X1-X4.

 ## Games:
-	There are 2 games that I know of that has problems.
+	All games should "work".

 ## Credits:

 Huge thanks to Loopy for the incredible PocketNES, without it this emu would probably never have been made.
 Thanks to:
-Peter Trauner, Osman Celimli & Kevin Horton for docs about the Supervision.
+	Peter Trauner & Kevin Horton for docs about the Supervision.
-Dwedit for help and inspiration with a lot of things.
+	Osman Celimli for docs & help about the Supervision.

 Fredrik Ahlström